Wajdi Mouawad: Career

 In 1998, his creation Willy Protagoras enfermé dans les toilettes (Willy Protagoras locked up in the toilets) was voted best Montreal-based production by l'Association québécoise des critiques de théâtre.

 From 2000 to 2004, he led the Théâtre de Quat'sous in Montreal.

 In 2004 he directed and produced his first film, Littoral, based on the play of the same name.

 In September 2007, he became the artistic director of the National Arts Centre's French Theatre in Ottawa, Ontario, Canada.

 In early 2011, Mouawad cast French rock musician Bertrand Cantat in Chœurs, his production of a trilogy of Greek plays by Sophocles.
 This sparked widespread public criticism in Canada, as Cantat had recently been released after serving four years for the murder of his girlfriend, French actress Marie Trintignant.
-Canadian politicians suggested barring Cantat's entry into the country, as he failed to meet legal requirements for the entry of ex convicts.
+Canadian politicians suggested barring Cantat's entry into the country, as he failed to meet legal requirements for the entry of former convicts.
 In April 2011 the artistic director of Théâtre du Nouveau Monde, Lorraine Pintal, announced that Cantat would not be performing in Chœurs in Canada, though he did tour with the production in France, Belgium and Switzerland.
 Mouawad responded to the controversy by publishing an open letter to his three-year-old daughter Aimee in the newspaper Le Devoir, arguing for Cantat's right to complete reintegration into society.

 Since April 2016, Mouawad has been the director of the Théâtre national de la Colline in Paris.